-Small Business SEO Checklist: 11 Ways to Improve Rankings Today
+Small Business SEO Checklist: 11 Ways To Improve Rankings

 - Business hours.

-This can lead to rich snippets in SERPs.

-JSON-LD markup is preferred for SEO.
-You can see rich snippets in action within the SERP below.
+Using this markup can help you appear in rich snippets in the SERPs.

-Check out schema for local businesses here: https://schema.org/LocalBusiness.
+Check out all of the different types of schema available for local businesses here.

-9. Focus on Getting Reviews
+9. Focus On Getting Reviews

 Even my kids are conditioned to look up reviews before making a purchase.

-Reviews were one of the leading local search ranking factors in 2017, according to Local SEO Guide.
+Local reviews were one of the leading local search ranking factors in 2021, according to Whitespark’s Local Search Ranking Factors report.

 Plus, you can improve your conversions by putting effort into getting reviews and feedback from your customers.